antzGames/Godot-Universal-Settings-Plugin/README.md

 ```gdscript
 UniversalSettings.set_theme_to("res://path/to/theme/mytheme.tres")
 ```
-You can also change the size of tab conatiner by providing a `Vector2` to the function call:
+You can also change the size of tab container by providing a `Vector2` to the function call:

 ```gdscript
 UniversalSettings.set_theme_to("res://path/to/theme/mytheme.tres", Vector2(550,510))
 ```
-You can also assign a self modulate color to the tab conatiner:
+You can also assign a self modulate color to the tab container:

 ```gdscript
 UniversalSettings.set_theme_to("res://path/to/theme/mytheme.tres", Vector2(550,510), Color.BLUE)